msychung/Industrial-Group-Project/README.md

 The analysis code seeks to provide an efficient testing process for batch samples, through automated image processing and analysis.

+## Data Collection
+The testing process requires samples of nonwoven batches to be scanned in as images for analysis.
+In order to carry this out, an image scanner of suitable size and specifications must be obtained.
+Please ensure:
+- The scanner is large enough to place an A4 sized sample flat
+- The scanner is capable of scanning at a resolution of 75dpi
+- Sample scans are saved in .jpeg format only
+- Any obstructions, such as identification labels, are removed

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for personal use, as well as for testing and development purposes.
+These instructions outline a method to access a copy of the project, through installation and file execution on a local machine.
+This may be for personal use, or for testing and development purposes.

 ### Prerequisites
 Ensure you have the following prerequisites on your development machine: